sanchitanand1/ATM-Simulator/README.md

 Set up the MySQL database:

-   Create a database named atm_simulator.
+Create a database named "(anything you want)".
-   Import the SQL schema provided in the database folder (if available).
 Configure the database connection in your project:

 Update the database connection details in the code as per your MySQL setup.
 Run the project in NetBeans.